Plastic pollution is surging, so what are governments doing?

 Between 400,000 and 1 million people are estimated to die each year in developing countries because of diseases such as diarrhoea and cancer related to plastics and other mismanaged waste, according to a 2019 report by the charity Tearfund.

-The production of plastics also plays a part in climate change, because it is made from fossil fuels such as oil and gas.
+The production of plastics also plays a part in climate change, because they are made from fossil fuels such as oil and gas.

 Through their life cycle, plastics emit 3.4% of global planet-heating emissions, according to the Organisation for Economic Cooperation and Development (OECD).